 A realtor is supposed to bring the highest and best price for the client, at all times.
 A realtor should make sure it is exposed to the market for a sufficient time, price it right, and get top dollar for the client.
 I am sure the realtor did his job and got the best price he could.
 And as you say, a sale is a sale.
 But even pulling that sale out, the other comps suggest the appraisal is accurate, or very close.
 So we can discount this one comp #2, but other comparable sales still says the value is not higher than where we are now with the current appraisal.

 Without other comps that are truly comparable, and similar in size, style of home, finish level, etc.; there is no way an appraisal challenge will be won with the data the realtor pointed out.
 I am afraid we are still where we were when we first started this appraisal discussion.”

 The discussion has not ended, there is going to continue to be debate I am sure.
 After reading this, can you see how the comparable sales they are using are nowhere near comparable?
 Feel free to comment.

-I was really in shock when the number one realtor in this homeowner’s area suggested new comps that were 25% to 45% larger!
+The number one realtor in this homeowner’s area shocked me in one sense.
+They suggested new comps that were 25% – 45% larger!
 And they were new and stunning compared to the somewhat tired subject property.
 How are those comparable?
 Bias, that is how those are comparable.